omasabdullah/startup-resources/README.md

-# business-resources
+# Business Resources
-A compilation of tools for startups and other businesses
+This is a compilation of tools for startups and other businesses.